OxyDear/FaceRecog/README.md

 # FaceRecog
-Face recognition software for school photoshoot./n There are files that directly convey the meaning of the project
+Face recognition software for school photoshoot.

+There are files that directly convey the meaning of the project